Early Career Workshop

 - Discuss and receive advice on challenges early career researchers are facing in the Learning Sciences and Computer-Supported Collaborative Learning, such as developing a career plan and a research agenda, going abroad, collaboration as an interdisciplinary and international field that builds on a range of different methodological approaches, publication strategies, work organization (e.g. making time to read and write), being a mentor / supervisor, engaging in scientific communities, and work-life-balance;

-A number of activities are planned to address these topics, including panel and small group discussions, presentations, and conversations with peers and mentors, as well as social activities.
+- A number of activities are planned to address these topics including panel and small group discussions, conversations with peers and mentors, as well as social activities.
 Mentors are experienced researchers and members of ISLS from all over the world.

 Who should apply?